arguseyes/argus-eyes/readme.md

 ### Step 3: Test for visual differences

-When any 2 sets of screenshots were created, argus-eyes can compare them for visual differences.
+When any 2 sets of screenshots were created, argus eyes can compare them for visual differences.
 Comparison is done with the **`argus-eyes compare`** command:

 ```bash